Easy A: Critical response

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 85% based on 193 reviews, with an average rating of 7.1/10.
-The site's critical consensus reads, "It owes a huge debt to older (and better) teen comedies, but Easy A proves a smart, witty showcase for its irresistibly charming star, Emma Stone."
-Another review aggregator, Metacritic, assigned the film a weighted average score of 72 out of 100, based on 35 critics, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
+On the review aggregator website Rotten Tomatoes, Easy A has an approval rating of 85% based on 193 reviews, with an average rating of 7.1/10.
+The site's critical consensus reads: "It owes a huge debt to older (and better) teen comedies, but Easy A proves a smart, witty showcase for its irresistibly charming star, Emma Stone."
+Another review aggregator, Metacritic, assigned the film a weighted average score of 72 out of 100, based on 35 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave it an average grade of A− on an A+ to F scale.

-Chicago Sun-Times film critic Roger Ebert gave the film three and a half out of four stars, writing, "Easy A offers an intriguing middle ground to the absolute of sexual abstinence: Don't sleep with anybody, but say you did.
+Chicago Sun-Times film critic Roger Ebert gave the film three and a half out of four stars, writing: "Easy A offers an intriguing middle ground to the absolute of sexual abstinence: Don't sleep with anybody, but say you did.
 It's a funny, engaging comedy that takes the familiar but underrated Emma Stone and makes her, I believe, a star."
-Richard Corliss of Time magazine named Emma Stone's performance one of the ten best film performances of 2010, writing that "Stone lends winning maturity and a gift for making sassy dialogue sound natural.
-This 22-year-old is an actress-personality — a star — around whom Hollywood could build some pretty good movies".
-John Griffiths from Us Weekly gave the film two and a half stars out of four; he praised Stone, stating that "With her husky voice and fiery hair, Stone is spectacular, echoing early Lindsay Lohan", but also added that "The story is thin, and the laughs meager".
+Richard Corliss of Time magazine named Emma Stone's performance one of the ten best film performances of 2010: "Stone lends winning maturity and a gift for making sassy dialogue sound natural.
+This 22-year-old is an actress-personality — a star — around whom Hollywood could build some pretty good movies."
+John Griffiths from Us Weekly gave it two and a half stars out of four: "With her husky voice and fiery hair, Stone is spectacular, echoing early Lindsay Lohan...The story is thin, and the laughs meager."

-The film has been praised for redefining tropes of teen films, particularly those of the sex comedy genre.
-In a retrospective piece for The Washington Post, Anying Guo discussed the film's influence, pointing out the film "[subverted] sex-crazed tropes into a sharp, thoughtful film" by satirizing teens' obsession with virginity itself.
-Guo added, "Packed with references to “Say Anything” and other ’80s homages, the film felt refreshing against the steady churn of bildungsroman narratives that often centered on young men".
+The Independent praised Easy A for redefining tropes of teen films, particularly sex comedies.
+In a retrospective piece for The Washington Post, Anying Guo discussed its influence, pointing out how it subverted "sex-crazed tropes into a sharp, thoughtful film" by satirizing teens' obsession with virginity itself.
+Guo added: "Packed with references to “Say Anything” and other ’80s homages, the film felt refreshing against the steady churn of bildungsroman narratives that often centered on young men."

 Accolades

-Sequel/Spin-off
+Sequel/spin-off

-It was announced on June 20, 2019, that a spinoff film of Easy A is in development, which will be written and directed by Bert V. Royal.
-Further confirmation of the film came in 2021, with Aly Michalka stating "There are talks that there might be a sequel.
+It was announced on June 20, 2019, that a spin-off film of Easy A is in development, which will be written and directed by Bert V. Royal.
+Further confirmation of the film came in 2021, with Aly Michalka stating: "There are talks that there might be a sequel.
 That actually is semi real. ...
 It would be kind of like a new retelling but you'd see some of the characters from the original come back into the story."